fitomx19/fitomx19/README.md

 ## Hello, I'm Adolfo and this is my profile.

 - 🔭 I’m currently working on developing mobile and web applications.
-- 🌱 I’m currently learning Data Science in my seventh semester.
+- 🌱 I’m a Data Scientist.
 - 💬 Ask me about software development and programming.
 - 📫 You can find me on [YouTube](https://www.youtube.com/@clubdedesarrollowebescom3009) sharing courses and workshops.
 - ⚡ Fun fact: I like to program in the mornings when I wake up, that's when I feel most inspired.